 A first acoustic version by Conrad is being featured in various TV spots for the new campaign, which Coke revealed today during a media event in Paris, and the lead single with Avicii will be released soon.
 Avicii also will produce additional releases of “Taste the Feeling” for Coke’s UEFA EURO 2016 and Rio 2016 Olympic Games campaign later this year.

-want to find artists who can bring their own personality to a song while
+“You also want to find artists who can bring their own personality to a song while maintaining the

 “This project was a no-brainer for me in many ways,” Avicii said.
 “Coca-Cola is one of the brands and long-term relationships where I don’t have to compromise on my own integrity and persona to get behind.
 I really liked the original demo and after some intense weeks in the studio working on the production and trying to nail down the right vocalist for the song, we were able to present a finished version to Joe and the team that just turned out amazing.”